-1. Eligible Customers Pakistani Individuals having valid identification documents (CNIC/SNIC/NICOP/SNICOP/POC/Form-B) can open accounts either solely or jointly.
-2. Account 2.1 Customers shall be categorized into the following accounts subject to their investment and transaction limits: based on investment limits Accounts Maximum Annual Investment Limit ^(a) (Rupees) Cumulative Investment Limit at any Point in Time ^(b) (Rupees) Maximum Transaction Limit (Rupees) Types of Collective Investment Schemes (CIS)/ Voluntary Pension System (VPS) to be offered to the Customer Sehl Sarmaya kari 100,000 200,000 25,000 Money Market and low risk Income Schemes/ Money Market and Debt-Sub fund of VPS Sahulat Sarmaya kari 800,000 1,000,000 400,000 [All CIS/VPS subject to Customer Risk Profiling i.e. Sarmaya kari No Limit No Limit Any Assessment (optional for Money Market and low risk income Schemes)] 2 Note: Transaction limits are treated separately for both investment/ contribution of redemption/ withdrawal. (a) Maximum Annual Investment Limit means the investment inflows in an accorduring last one year, starting from date of account opening. (b) Cumulative investment limit means net investment inflow in an account start from date of account opening to any point in time.
-2.2 [Sehl accounts may be opened to promote micro-savings onboarding Customers of Branchless Banking (BB)/Electronic Montantitutions (EMI) and Scheduled banks only] 3 .
-2.3 BB/ EMI Accounts shall be opened digitally as Sehl account a may be graduated to any account subject to fulfilment of documents a nent inflows in an account.
-Ilow in an account starting note micro-savings by BB)/Electronic Money Ily as Sehl account and verification requirements that commensurate with respective account
+1. Eligible Customers , IC/NICOP/S s having SNICOP/POO tification documents in open accounts either 2.
+Account solely or jointly.
+2.1 Customers shall be categorized into the following accounts ۷. based on subject to their investment and transaction limits: investment limits Accounts Maximum Annual Investment Limit ^(a) Cumulative Investment Maximum Transaction Limit (Rupees) Types of Collective Investment Schemes (CIS)/ Voluntary Pension System (Rupees) in Time ^(b) (Rupees) (Rupces) (VPS) to be offered to the Customer Sehl Sarmaya kari 100,000 200,000 25,000 Money Market and low risk Income Schemes/ Money Market and Debt-Sub fund of VPS Sahulat Sarmaya kari 800,000 1,000,000 400,000 [All CIS/VPS subject to Customer Risk Profiling i.e. Sarmaya kari No Limit No Limit Any Assessment (optional for Money Market and low risk income Schemes)] 2 Note: Transaction limits are treated separately for both investment/ con redemption/ withdrawal. (a) Maximum Annual Investment Limit means the investment inflows in during last one year, starting from date of account opening. (b) Cumulative investment limit means net investment inflow in an according date of account opening to any point in time.
+2.2 [Sehl accounts may be opened to promote microonboarding Customers of Branchless Banking (BB)/Electron ment inflows in an account.
+Clow in an account starting note micro-savings by Institutions (EMI) and Scheduled banks only] 3 .
+2.3 BB/EMI Accounts shall be opened digitally as Sehl account and may be graduated to any account subject to fulfilment of documents and verification requirements that commensurate with respective account